Hello and welcome to the place of delicious recipes and simple homemaking!

 Now that I am a homemaker too, trying to figure out how to feed my family good food that actually tastes good and that is not expensive has been quite a struggle.

+I have been on a mission to find out how to eat healthy.
 As I have been researching and looking into all things pertaining to healthy living, I have discovered the possibility of reversing my gluten intolerance and even getting rid of my rosacea!

 Another one of my journeys has been learning how to make a home in a country that I did not grow up in.
 I was homeschooled in English which has helped tremendously with the transition of moving here, but I still struggle with culture.